 Looking for more fresh spring recipes?
 Visit Design Studio to get inspired.

 Dyeing and decorating eggs has always been a favorite Easter activity to do with kids.
 But why stop there?
 We thought the classic dyed egg could use some fresh new additions – so here are a few ideas that think outside the carton.

 Written by Jordan Ferney of Oh Happy Day for Building Blocks.

-What’s on your wish list this spring?
+What are some of your favorite kid-friendly pranks?
 Share with us in the comments below!